Responsive vs. Adaptive Design

 Responsive vs. Adaptive – Key Differences

 Responsive design primarily works with an infinite number of sizes.
-Responsive design also tends to perform better with SEO, as search engines give more consideration to mobile-friendly sites.
+It also tends to perform better with SEO, as search engines give more consideration to mobile-friendly sites.
+A responsive website design is preferable when a website is built from scratch and contains multiple pages.

-On the other hand, Adaptive design is ideal for enhancements and web redesigns, as these tasks don’t require an overhaul.
+On the other hand, adaptive design is ideal for enhancements and web redesign, as these tasks don’t require an overhaul.
 They also load faster because they only deliver the necessary code to load a page.
+Additionally, adaptive design is relatively easier on the backend, requiring designers to do less work.

-Responsive vs. Adaptive Web Design- Takeaways
+Responsive vs. Adaptive Web Design – Takeaways